800,000+ customers

 Private-Lease

-How do you prove claim-free years?
+How do you demonstrate claim-free years?

 If you have sold your car, the insurer will send you a terminated policy that shows the number of claim-free years.
 The claim-free years may also still be linked to a car.
 In that case you will have to send a recent policy in order to prove the accumulated years.
 Check carefully in advance what leasing companies require to prove the number of claim-free years.
 This can vary greatly from company to company.